beshad/yoobee/ux/Yoobee UX Design micro credential assignment.md

 ---

-#### Produce a UX Design brief using the provided client’s brief
+- Produce a UX Design brief using ([Client’s Brief Sample](./design%20brief%20template.png))
-- Perform a few initial interviews (research) and formulate several hypotheses in the format discussed in class.
-- Create a simple UX Strategy document, must include components Vision, Goal and Plan ([UX Strategy Example](www.nngroup.com/articles/ux-strategy))
+- Create a simple UX Strategy document. this includes the components Vision, Goal and Plan ([UX Strategy Resource & Example](www.nngroup.com/articles/ux-strategy))
 - For your user studies, create a list of possible research questions, write survey questions and prepare interview questions.
 Document these questions.
+- Perform initial interviews, conduct research and formulate several hypotheses in the format discussed in class.
 - Produce an empathy map.
 - Develop a user persona.
 Persona should include user demographic, their motivators, behaviors, needs and any specific requirements e.g. accessibility needs.
 - Develop one Customer Journey Map that defines the steps and process taken by your persona to meet their goal.
 Draw this up as a timeline, including changes in motivations, problems, emotions and needs along the way.